Smoking and Asthma

 Article Translations: (Spanish)

-Smoking is unhealthy for everyone, but especially for someone with asthma.
-The lungs of a smoker, with or without asthma, may not work as well as they should.
-The person might cough, wheeze, and have shortness of breath.
-Smoking causes the airways to become swollen, narrow, and filled with sticky mucus — the same problems that cause breathing trouble in people with asthma.
+Smoking is an unhealthy habit for anyone, but it's especially bad for people who have asthma.
+Smoking makes the airways become swollen, narrow, and filled with sticky mucus — the same problems that cause breathing trouble in people with asthma.
 For this reason, a smoker who has asthma is more likely to have more frequent and severe flare-ups.

 Being a smoker is an obvious risk, but just being around people who smoke — and breathing in secondhand smoke — can cause problems, too.
 Parents can help kids and teens with asthma by protecting them from the effects of tobacco smoke.